AnthonyEdmonds/laravel-form-builder/readme.md

 If you would like to use the Form Builder `Summary` page for a viewing a model, you may use the `view()` method on your model.

-This will generate a `Summary` style page without the ability to change and answers.
+This will generate a `Summary` style page without the ability to change any answers.

 A link back to the `Form` should be included, if the model can be edited.